Published: Sep 21, 2017, Updated: Oct 15, 2022

 In the event an applicant has a medical emergency without any next of kin, CBP will use the information to contact an ESTA applicant’s nominated persons.
 Some applicants may not have an emergency contact, and thus they can under ‘UNKNOWN’ for the emergency contact fields.

-These 9 yes or no ESTA questions determine the eligibility of travelers.
-The questions span a number of topics intended to determine if an applicant poses a risk due to their personal health, criminal history, drug history, terrorism-related activities, U.S. employment aspirations, U.S. immigration and visa history, as well as their travel history to select countries in Africa and the Middle East.
+These are the 9 "yes" or "no" ESTA questions that determine the eligibility of VWP travelers.
+The questions span a number of topics intended to determine if an applicant poses a risk due to their personal health, criminal history, drug history, terrorism-related activities, U.S. employment aspirations, U.S. immigration and visa history, as well as their travel history to select countries that are either deemed State Sponsors of Terrorism (SST) or are experiencing military conflict.
 Answering a ‘yes’ to anyone of these ESTA eligibility questions will most likely result in an application being denied, thus take care when filling in this section of the form.
 If you are requested to provide additional information for one of the eligibility questions, ensure you provide your answers in an honest and concise manner.

 On the payment form, debit or credit card details will need to be provided.
 The person paying can be someone other than the applicant.
 In addition to debit or credit cards, payment by PayPal is also an option.